FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-05-19-mcaselector.md

 3. Open "Tools" and select "Filter chunks".

-4. Change the default `InhabitedTime` parameter to "1 minutes".
+4. Change the default `InhabitedTime` parameter to "1 minute".

     {: .warning}
     > Setting this over 1 minute can be destructive for a small gain in disk space and should only be selected if you know what you are doing.